SprocketBot/sprocket-infra/TOWNHALL_DECK.md

 **Questions?
 Comments?
 Want to volunteer?**

-**Talk to me after this session or reach out on Discord.**
+**Talk to us after this session or reach out on Discord.**

 Your platform is back.
-Let's keep it that way.
+Let's build the team to keep it that way.